Next Swap Shop – Saturday 11th July 2026

-Thanks to everybody who helped and came to the Swap Shop on Saturday 24th January, which was our 75th.
-133 people came, and they collectively took 746 kg of things away with them.
+Thanks to everybody who helped and came to the Swap Shop on Saturday 25th April.
+138 people came, and they collectively took 701 kg of things away with them.

 We would like to thank Wheatley Explorer Scouts for providing refreshments at the Swap Shop on Saturday.
-They raised £84.39 to help fund their World Challenge trip later this year – a thank you from them to all who contributed.
-They plan to provide refreshments at our next Swap Shop in April.
+They are raising money to help fund their World Challenge trip later this year, and they plan to provide refreshments at our next Swap Shop in July.

 Sustainable Wheatley’s Swap Shops are run usually 4 times a year in the Merry Bells village hall on Saturday mornings from 9am to noon.